 3. From which polemic by a Viennese critic of Art Nouveau does Hal Foster take his title?

-ANSWER: Ornament and Crime (Alfred Loos)
+ANSWER: Ornament and Crime (Adolf Loos)

 4. Jameson cites a book of cultural analysis as ‘the most usable form of the Brechtian method.'
 To which author and title was he referring?